cheenu/cheenu-old-webpage/README.md

 Credits
 =======

-This is an in-progress modification of Tom's setup and theme.
+This website has been bootstraped from Tom's setup on here

 > https://github.com/mojombo/mojombo.github.com